Professor Lettie Bishop BSc, PhD

-Lettie has been PI and Co-I for grant funding of over £2 million and is a collaborator in the Leicester-Loughborough Diet, Lifestyle and Physical Activity Biomedical Research Unit, co-supervising a study into the benefits of regular exercise in patients with chronic kidney disease (CKD).
-She has published over 80 peer-reviewed journal articles, editorials, book chapters and review articles in the area of exercise immunology, including as a co-author on the Feb 2011 International Society of Exercise and Immunology Consensus Statements.
+Lettie has been PI and Co-I for grant funding of over £2.5 million and is a core investigator in the Lifestyle Theme of the £11.6 million National Institute of Health Research-funded Leicester Biomedical Research Centre.
+She has published over 100 peer-reviewed journal articles, editorials, book chapters and review articles in the area of exercise immunology, including as a co-author of the 2013 and 2017 International Society of Exercise and Immunology Consensus Statements.
 Lettie is Chair of the UK Society for Exercise Immunology.
-From July 2013-June 2020 Lettie was an Associate Editor for Medicine and Science in Sports and Exercise, with responsibility for manuscript submissions in the area of exercise, immune function and inflammation, and now sits on the journal Editorial Board.
+From July 2013-June 2020 Lettie was an Associate Editor for Medicine and Science in Sports and Exercise with responsibility for manuscript submissions in the area of exercise, immune function and inflammation, and now sits on the journal Editorial Board.

 Over the past twenty years, Lettie has developed her research programme from a keen interest in the effects of exercise on immune cell function and infection risk in elite athletes to a sustainable programme of internationally recognised research investigating the impacts of exercise on systemic and mucosal immunity, chronic systemic inflammation and infection in those with specific long-term conditions.
-Her recent research is investigating the relationships between an active lifestyle and markers of immune function and chronic inflammation in patients with Chronic Kidney Disease with colleagues of the Leicester Kidney Exercise team at University Hospitals Leicester.
-Her work with colleagues in the Leicester Kidney Lifestyle team was highly commended at the Da Vinci Health Technology awards in March 2010 and the Loughborough University Enterprise Awards in 2014 and is part of the Leicester/Loughborough Diet, Lifestyle and Physical Activity Biomedical Research Unit (BRU).
+Recent and current research includes investigations of the relationships between an active lifestyle and markers of immune function and chronic inflammation in patients with kidney disease and those with Axial Spondyloarthropathy (ankylosing spondylitis) with colleagues at University Hospitals Leicester.
+Her work with colleagues in the Leicester Kidney Lifestyle team was highly commended at the Da Vinci Health Technology awards in March 2010 and the Loughborough University Enterprise Awards in 2014.
 Lettie also has a strong interest in translating knowledge from healthy individuals to populations with impaired immune function and as such is currently investigating novel systemic and mucosal immune markers to assess the impact of physical activity on immune and inflammatory status in healthy adults and those with other chronic conditions associated with impaired immune function and chronic inflammation.
 Lettie is a core investigator in the Lifestyle Theme of the £11.6 million National Institute of Health Research-funded Leicester Biomedical Research Centre and since June 2017 has been Theme Lead for the School research theme in Lifestyle for Health and Wellbeing.

 Selected Recent Research Projects and Sources of Funding

-• Sept 2016-Sept 2019 (awarded Dec 2015).
+- Sept 2016-Sept 2019 (awarded Dec 2015).
 Heart Research UK.
 Reducing cardiovascular disease risk in kidney transplant recipients: A three-arm feasibility study to establish the viability of an RCT of moderate and higher intensity exercise.
 (PI with Prof Alice Smith, Dr Clare Stevinson and Dr James Burton)

-- Editorial Board Member, Medicine and Science and Sports and Exercise (for Exercise, Immune Function and Inflammation manuscript submissions).
+- Editorial Board Member, Medicine and Science and Sports and Exercise

 Selected Invited Conference Keynote and Speaker Presentations

-- Dungey M, Young HML, Churchward DR, Burton JO, Smith AC and Bishop NC (2017) Regular exercise during haemodialysis promotes an anti-inflammatory leukocyte profile.
-Clinical Kidney Journal sfx015 doi: 10.1093/ckj/sfx015
+- Dungey M, Young HML, Churchward DR, Burton JO, Smith AC, Bishop NC (2017) Regular exercise during haemodialysis promotes an anti-inflammatory leukocyte profile.
+Clinical Kidney Journal doi: 10.1093/ckj/sfx015

 - Bermon S, Castell LM, Calder PC, Bishop NC, Blomstrand E, Mooren FC, Krüger K, Kavazis AN, Quindry JC, Senchina DS, Nieman DC, Gleeson M, Pyne DB, Kitic CM, Close GL, Larson-Meyer DE, Marcos A, Meydani SN, Walsh NP, Nagatomi R. (2017) Consensus Statement Immunonutrition and Exercise.
 Exercise Immunology Review 23:8-50.